-- Downfall movie (2004) review: Set in Adolf Hitler’s Berlin underground bunker during the last days of the Nazi regime, director Oliver Hirschbiegel and screenwriter-producer Bernd Eichinger’s claustrophobic, frenzied, confusing, and overlong historical-political-psychological drama is at its most effective when any one of a trio of actors takes centerstage: Bruno Ganz, Corinna Harfouch, and Juliane Köhler as, respectively, Adolf Hitler, Magda Goebbels, and Eva Braun.
+- Downfall (2004) movie review: Set in Hitler’s underground bunker during the last days of the Nazi regime, Oliver Hirschbiegel and Bernd Eichinger’s frenzied, confusing, and overlong WWII drama is at its most effective when any one of a trio of actors takes center stage: Bruno Ganz, Corinna Harfouch, and Juliane Köhler as, respectively, Adolf Hitler, Magda Goebbels, and Eva Braun.

 Downfall movie review: Remarkable performances are highlights in overlong + overwrought ‘last days of Hitler’ drama